+Studio Lighting - Flash Mounted homemade DIY Softbox.
 If you are a photographer and using flash (either for studio pictures or for outdoor shooting), you are probably aware of the problems that a hot-shoe flash introduces: the shadows of an object are crisp-sharp, creating an artificial look to the object.

 Sliding joint is made of a “Slip-Tee” as described in the Tinker Tubes document at “ Total cost, including 500W light stand, nylon and PVC parts is about $50.
 I also got a similar quartz-halogen 250W clip-on light for about $15 that I hung above to add some highlights to the hair.
 A 250W light was hung above and slightly to the right and behind the subject to add some highlights to the hair.
 This was the initial setup I used to test the system to get the photo shown in the next frame.

 Nick is what I call a Lean Mean Studio DIY Machine.
 Unlike the softbox for a hot shoe flash and the softbox made from a well…. a box, this softbox design by Nick is as close to a real life studio softbox design as a softbox can be.
 As always, Nick has done great job of documenting his work so all the DIYP community can benefit.
 Making this studio grade softbox takes some time and effort, but well worth the investment.
 While this project is great, Nick calls it a prototype and plans on a follow up.
 This is a DIY project I have had in mind for a while now.
 While I achieved most of these goals, the finished softbox was a bit heavier than I would have liked and as is usually the case with these projects I figured out a number of modifications I would like to incorporate into my next attempt after it was finished.
 For anyone interested, here is the full step by step build of the softbox: